Agentic-JJ-Web3/237Builds/README.md

          startDate: "YYYY",
          description: "A brief description of your startup.",
          website: "https://your-startup-website.com",
-         logo: "URL to your startup's logo"
+         logo: "URL to your startup's logo "
      }
      ```
   4. Create a pull request with your changes.